SQF Complex: Giant sequoias

-The Castle fire swept through portions of 20 giant sequoia groves.
-The number of mature Sequoia Trees that died is “certainly in the hundreds – and could easily top 1,000.”
-More recent estimates indicate that over 7500–10,600 mature trees, or over 10-14% of the species' population, could have been lost in the fire.
-The most intense previous fire in this area is dated to 1297 based on tree ring data.
-The McIntrye Grove, a short distance to the south from Cedar Slope, is reported as heavily damaged.
+The Castle fire swept through portions of 22 named giant sequoia groves of the roughly 75 groves scattered along the Sierra Nevada.
+Some of the most heavily impacted groves included Freeman Creek Grove and the three groves of the Belknap Complex: McIntyre Grove, Wheel Meadow Grove, and the Carr Wilson/Bear Creek Grove.
+Initially, researchers estimated that hundreds of giant sequoias had been killed, but the toll was only revised upward.
+A 2021 report led by National Park Service scientists concluded that over 7,500–10,600 mature trees, 10–14 percent of the species' population, had likely been lost in the fire.
 Near Sequoia Crest, one-third of the Alder Creek Grove of Giant Sequoia is reported as severely damaged.
 The large Stagg Tree in Alder Creek Grove was not impacted.
-Other areas experienced “light fire” which is expected to be ecologically beneficial in the long run.
-The Homers Nose Grove is also reported as “badly burned”.
+Other areas experienced "light fire" which is expected to be ecologically beneficial in the long run.
+The Homers Nose Grove was also reported as "badly burned".
+In virtually every grove affected, extensive Giant Sequoia regeneration thrived especially in places where the fire was severely hot and had killed the most trees.